EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Methodology

-Traditional fusion decoders generally adopt a direct strategy that transforms the fused feature into the image space in a single step.
+Traditional fusion decoders transform the fused feature into image space in a single step.
 Nevertheless, in challenging scenarios such as high-brightness regions, this one-shot approach often fails to fully exploit the fused feature, leading to incomplete multimodal information integration.
 To overcome this limitation, we design an iterative decoding strategy that progressively reconstructs the fused image, thereby reducing one-shot bias and enhancing cross-modal information preservation.